 For investors with finance experience, think of cap rate in real estate as the inverse of P/E (price to earnings ratio) ratios for equities.
 It provides the ability to compare opportunities against each other.

 There are many variations of how cap rates are calculated; purchase, proforma, stabilized, etc. Also, there is a need to properly normalize income/expenses to get to a reliable cap rate to reflect normal market conditions.
 If you asked 10 people to calculate the cap rate given a set of assumptions, you’ll likely get 10 different answers.
-We’ll explore the different ways to calculated cap rate in another article.
+We’ll explore the different ways to calculate cap rate in another article.

 Cap rates alone, cannot be used to evaluate the potential of prospective opportunities.
 It does not take into account leverage, future cash flows, management expertise, time value of money, etc.